Joy Williams (American writer)

 Joy Williams (born February 11, 1944) is an American novelist, short-story writer, and essayist.
-Her notable works of fiction include State of Grace, The Changeling, and Harrow.
+Best-known for her short fiction, she is also the author of novels including State of Grace, The Quick and the Dead, and Harrow.
 Williams has received a Guggenheim Fellowship for Creative Arts, a Rea Award for the Short Story, a Kirkus Award for Fiction, and a Library of Congress Prize for American Fiction.

 Early life and education

 Williams was born in Chelmsford, Massachusetts.
 She grew up in Maine and was an only child.
 Her father was a Congregational minister with a church in Portland, Maine, and her grandfather was a Welsh Baptist minister.

 She received a BA from Marietta College and a MFA from the University of Iowa.
-At Iowa, Williams studied alongside Raymond Carver, R.V.
-Cassill, Vance Bourjaily, and Richard Yates.
-After graduating from Iowa, she married and moved to Florida, where she had a dog, a beach, and a Jaguar XK150, and wrote her first novel, State of Grace.
+At Iowa, Williams studied alongside Raymond Carver, Ronald Verlin Cassill, Vance Bourjaily, and Richard Yates.
+After graduating from Iowa, she married and moved to Florida, where she had a dog, a beach, and a Jaguar XK150.
+She wrote her first novel, State of Grace.

 Williams has taught creative writing at the University of Houston, the University of Florida, the University of Iowa, and the University of Arizona.
 For the 2008-09 academic year, Williams was the writer-in-residence at the University of Wyoming, and she continued thereafter as an affiliated faculty member of the English department.
 She lives in Key West, Florida, and Tucson, Arizona.

-Williams was married for 34 years to L. Rust Hills, fiction editor for Esquire, until his death on August 12, 2008.
+Williams was married for 34 years to Rust Hills, fiction editor for Esquire, until his death on August 12, 2008.